eswnl/Plugins_for_GK-2A/README.md

 ![EnhancementImages](ShowingEnhancementFiles.png)

-In GIMP, open the IR jpegs only.
-Filter to just show jpeg files in the folder (it will be easier to select the jpg)
+In GIMP, open all the IR images as layers.
+Filter to just show jpeg files in the folder (it will be easier to select all the IR jpg)

 ![ShowOnlyJPEGS](SelectOnlyjpeg.png)